-This plan was developed and produced through a collaborative partnership between DAF, RECoE, QRA, RDA-DDSW and its member LGAs, the local facilitator (Julia Spicer) and key regional, community and industry stakeholders.
-Partners and stakeholders The regional engagement model was developed from earlier work undertaken by RECoE, Red Cross Queensland2, the Queensland Reconstruction Authority (QRA)3, and was informed by international best practice from the World Bank and the UNDRR4, as well as recent work by CSIRO.5 The plan has been reviewed by an independent assessor appointed by the Australian Government, and their feedback has been incorporated in the final plan.
+This plan was developed and produced through a collaborative partnership between DAF, RECoE, QRA, Regional Development Australia - Darling Downs and South West, and its member LGAs, the local facilitator (Julia Spicer), local advisor (Andrew Drysdale) and key regional, community and industry partners and stakeholders.
+The regional engagement model was developed from earlier work undertaken by RECoE, Red Cross Queensland2, the Queensland Reconstruction Authority (QRA)3, and was informed by international best practice from the World Bank and the UNDRR4, as well as recent work by CSIRO.5 The plan has been reviewed by an independent assessor appointed by the Australian Government, and their feedback has been incorporated in the final plan.